mhdsulaimzed/HR_management/README.md

 -   CSV Data Import: Imports CSV data into the database, populating the employees table.

--   vCard Generation: Generates vCards for all employees, containing their essential contact details.
+-   vCard Generation: Generates vCards for all employees, containing their contact details.

--   QR Code Generation: Creates QR codes for each employee's ID, enabling easy access to their information.
+-   QR Code Generation: Creates QR codes for each employee's ID,for easy access to there information.

 -   Employee Leave Management: Adds leaves taken by employees to the database, maintaining leave limits.

--   Employee Details Export: Exports consolidated employee details, including leave information, to a CSV file.
+-   Employee Details Export: Exports employee details, including leave information, to a CSV file.